4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - A simple and fast payment method that allows you to deliver content to the user who makes the payment
+A simple and fast payment method that allows you to deliver content to the user who makes the payment

 ---